 There will be several theory sessions where the teacher will transmit the new information through oral and written exposition, conveniently using ICT as auxiliary means.
-The theory sessions will mainly be taught online, via Microsoft TEAMS.
 The exposition will be oriented to the course development; the new concepts will be structured in a coherent and logical way.
-The basic ideas and philosophy of the subject will be explained, avoiding extensive demonstrations that conspire against the understanding of the fundamental ideas of physics - which does not mean that mathematical demonstrations are less important.
+The basic ideas and philosophy of the subject will be explained, avoiding extensive demonstrations that conspire against the understanding of the fundamental ideas -which does not mean that mathematical demonstrations are less important.
 If circumstances require it, other theory activities not contemplated in the initial programming may be adopted.
-During the expositions questions or problematic situations may be asked.
+During the lectures, questions or problematic situations may be asked.
 There will be some small practical activities.
 The teacher will solve any possible doubt or incomplete information, guiding and motivating students to search for answers, generating debates and creating an active class environment.

 There will be practical sessions related to the previous theory ones.
-The practical sessions will mainly be taught in the classroom, giving way to a more social interaction with the students to solve any practical doubt using the blackboard.
+The practical sessions will mainly be taught in the classroom, giving way to a more social interaction with the students to solve any practical doubt in person.

 Students must prepare the practical activities prior to the realization of the session and study every concept needed to solve exercises.
-There will be some small written tests to check the evaluating competences are being met.
+At the end of each unit there will be a partial practical exam to check the evaluating competences are being met.